Wonderful subgroups of reductive groups and spherical systems: Quotients of type ( )

 Therefore $\defect(\s/\{D\})=\defect(\s)$ if and only if $D$ is free.

-If $D$ is a non-free positive color of a spherical system $\s$, the localizations $\s_i$, uniquely determined by $\{D\}$ as above, contain each a free positive color equal to the restriction of $D$.
+If $D$ is a non-free positive color of a spherical system $\s$, each localization $\s_i$, uniquely determined by $\{D\}$ as above, contains a free positive color equal to the restriction of $D$.

-As a consequence, the geometric realizability of spherical systems with non-free positive colors is consequence of the geometric realizability of all spherical systems with free positive colors.
+As a consequence, the geometric realizability of spherical systems with non-free positive colors follows from the geometric realizability of all spherical systems with free positive colors.

-Notice that here the assumption that the generic stabilizer $K$ of $\s/\{D\}$ is spherically closed can be dropped.
+Notice that here the assumption that the wonderful subgroup $K$ of $G$ associated with $\s/\{D\}$ is spherically closed can be dropped.
 Indeed, a loose spherical root of type $\mathsf B$ or $\mathsf G$ belongs to $\Sigma/\{D\}$ if and only if it belongs to $\Sigma$.